 Professional Certifications and Licenses

-Grief.com does not pre-screen clients or counselors.
-Each patient is encouraged to do their own information gathering on therapists and make sure they are a good fit.
-Each therapist must also screen each potential clients to make sure they will also be a good fit.
-Grief.com in no way is responsible for the actions of clients or therapists.
-Practitioners have opted to pay a fee to market their services to the general public, and directly inputted their own personal information.
+Grief.com does not pre-screen clients or grief support providers.
+Each person is encouraged to do their own information gathering on therapists and/or grief educators to make sure they are a good fit.
+Each grief support provider must also screen each potential client to make sure they will also be a good fit.
+A Certified Grief Educator means that they have completed the Grief Educator program, but does not verify their competence.
+Grief.com in no way is responsible for the actions of clients or providers.
 This Directory is designed for informational purposes only.

 Nothing contained herein is to be construed as a vehicle to provide medical or psychological advice, diagnosis, opinion, or treatment, nor as a substitute for medical or professional care.
 Grief.com is not liable or responsible for any advice, course of treatment or any other information or services anyone provides or obtains through this site or the practitioners listed, and does not recommend or endorse any individual practitioner, provider or business.
 Reliance on the information contained on this website is solely at your own risk.